 Fun, insightful and rewarding to do so over time to build and use our own cornucopia.
 I met Lilia Efimova over the PBCC Community Chat we had bi-weekly and now monthly, facilitated by Harold Jarche.
 Good to connect with her via Twitter and to dive into her latest blog posts.
 Deep thinker and explorer.

 On the Value of Dialogue

 “We need dialogue.
 Not only the interpersonal one but also the one within groups and communities.
 Scholar Magda Pieczka defines these, following Linder’s two classical models of dialogue: the Socratic and the Athenian.
 “While the first one is defined as Socratic interrogations in pursuit of self-knowledge and virtue‘, the latter refers to Athenian deliberations for collective governance‘ In short, they represent two directions present in the western conception of dialogue: inquiry and will formation” (see: Public Relations as Dialogic Expertise?)” — @TheodoraPetkova

-We need dialogue to get to know each other, to make sense together and to explore the possibilities over time, methinks.
+We need dialogue to get to know each other, make sense together, and explore the possibilities over time, methinks.

 On Meetings & Beyond

 “Meetings should have an objective, a clear format, and be run by a competent person to facilitate the process.
 Most importantly there must be a clear reason why the meeting is necessary in the first place.
 Quite often, an alternative would be more effective than calling a meeting — e.g. one-on-one conversation, email, wiki, blog, discussion thread, etc.” — @hjarche